Regina 7.4 Calculation Engine

 Converts this into the next cut with the same partition sizes.

-Specifically, the number of top-dimensional simplices on each side of the partition will remain the same.
+Specifically, the number of nodes on each side of the partition will remain the same.

 To iterate through all cuts with the given parititon sizes, you should create a new Cut(side0, side1) and then make repeated calls to incFixedSizes().